mastersj5/mastersj5.github.io/_news/announcement_3.md

 ---
 layout: post
-title: Graduated from the University of Dayton! :tada: :partying_face: :sparkles:
+title: Graduated from the University of Dayton!
 date: 2024-05-05 07:59:00-0400
 inline: false
 related_posts: false